Lasting Power of Attorney Property

 What effect does a Lasting Power of Attorney have?

 There are two types of Lasting Power of Attorney (LPA).
-One in respect of Financial Affairs, and the other for Health & Welfare.
+One in respect of Financial Affairs, and the other for Health & Welfare decisions.
 The person delegating their authority is called the Donor, and the person being given authority is called the Attorney.
 The Donor can choose who the Attorney is, and they may appoint more than one Attorney to share the responsibility.

 The Attorney is accountable to the Office of the Public Guardian and the Court of Protection for the entire period they are in that role.
 The LPA expires when the Donor dies.